 Danielle is a creative director, fitness lover, and wellness advocate.
 She is passionate about optimizing brands and individuals to be their best selves.
-A life-long student and practitioner of yoga, she completed her teacher training with Sri Dharma Mittra and is currently a Health Coach-in-training at the Institute of Integrative Nutrition.
+A life-long student and practitioner of yoga, she completed her teacher training with Sri Dharma Mittra and her health coach certification at the Institute of Integrative Nutrition.

 Danielle previously founded white—space, a branding and digital design agency in Hong Kong, working with brands such as Club Monaco, Lululemon, Lane Crawford, Four Seasons and Chanel.
 She also established Creative City, a crowdsourced creative insider’s guide to Hong Kong, and devoted time to building the city’s creative community through design advocacy, teaching, speaking engagements, public exhibitions and conferences.
 She has judged international design competitions and her studio projects are published in design volumes.
-Now based in New York City, Danielle is an art director at both Stella Giovanniand Charlotte’s Book, as well as HALO Sport, a new hydration beverage for modern wellness warriors.
+Now based in New York City, Danielle is an independent art director, as well as the creative director and co-founder of HALO Sport, a new hydration beverage for modern wellness warriors.

-A personal health experience lead her on a new course towards wellness and redefining her vision and purpose.
+A personal health experience lead her on a new course towards wellness and redefining her purpose.
 She now aligns her creative work towards an integrated approach to mindful design and healthy living.

-As a creative director, Danielle offers consulting and brand development for purpose-lead organizations and businesses.
+As a creative consultant, Danielle offers brand advisory and visual design for purpose-lead organizations and businesses.
 Supporting this work is her belief that every human being is creative, and to produce meaningful and impactful work on the outside, individuals must protect their energies and nurture their health on the inside.
-As a health coach, she offers one-on-one creative counseling for busy professionals and individuals to connect more deeply to themselves, and find healthy approaches to improve their wellbeing and enrich their creative spirit.
+As a health coach, she offers counseling for busy professionals and individuals to connect more deeply to themselves, and find healthy approaches to improve their wellbeing and enrich their creative spirit.